aesrtgroup/Blaster-DoS-Tool/SECURITY.md

 # Durability of Blaster

 Blaster cannot bypass High-Security FireWalls!
-It Can only bypass Low-Security FireWalls, Like websites with no Anti-DDoS!
+It Can only bypass Low-Security FireWalls!

 # Supported Versions